dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 that maps a text value to the sequence of individual terms in that text, naturally produces variable-length vectors of text.
-Then, a hashing ngram transform may map the variable-length vectors of text to a bag-of-ngrams representation, which naturally produces numeric vectors of length $2^k$, where
-$k$ is the number of bits used in the hash function.
+Then, a hashing ngram transform may map the variable-length vectors of text to a bag-of-ngrams representation, which naturally produces numeric vectors of length `2^^k`, where `k` is the number of bits used in the hash function.

 ### Key Types